Bay State Remodeling

 The Post-Demolition Review & Decision Gate

-The Execution Phase — sequenced by dependency
+The Execution Phase (Dependency-Driven)

 Chapter 13 — Completion Phase